diagrid-labs/catalyst-pizza-demo/README.md

    - Select the `State API`.
    - Select the `pizzaorderservice` as the app ID.
    - Select `GET` as the API operation.
-   - Select `kvstore` as the state connection.
+   - Select `kvstore` as the state component.
    - Enter `Order-<ORDER-ID>` as the key, where `<ORDER-ID>` is substituted with the value copied from the devtools console.
 5. Click *Send*.
 The response should contain the state of the order item with `"status": "CompletedPreparation"`.